-- A Global Cache instance will host data objects copied from NC/DCPCs. - A Global Cache instance will publish notification messages advertising availability of the data objects it holds.
-The notification messages will follow the standard structure (see Manual on WIS, Volume II -Appendix E: WIS2 Notification Message). - A Global Cache instance will use the standard topic structure in their local message brokers (see Manual on WIS, Volume II -Appendix D: WIS2 Topic Hierarchy). - A Global Cache instance will publish on topic cache/a/wis2/.... - There will be multiple Global Cache instances to ensure highly available, low latency global provision of real-time and near real-time "core" data within WIS2. - There will be multiple Global Cache instances that may attempt to download cacheable data objects from all originating centres with "cacheable" content.
-A Global Cache instance will also download data objects from other Global Cache instances.
-This ensures the instance has full global coverage, mitigating where direct download from an originating centre is not possible. - A Global Cache instance will operate independently of other Global Cache instances.
-Each Global Cache instance will hold a full copy of the cache albeit that there may be small differences between Global Cache instances as "data availability" notification messages propagate through WIS to each Global Cache in turn.
-There is no formal 'synchronization' between Global Cache instances. - A Global Cache will temporarily cache all resources published on the metadata topic.
+- A Global Cache will host data objects copied from NCs/DCPCs. - A Global Cache will publish notification messages advertising the availability of the data objects it holds.
+The notification messages will follow the standard structure (see Manual on WIS, Volume II -Appendix E. WIS2 Notification Message). - A Global Cache will use the standard topic structure in its local Message Brokers (see Manual on WIS, Volume II Appendix D. WIS2 Topic Hierarchy). - A Global Cache will publish to the topic cache/a/wis2/.... - There will be multiple Global Cache to ensure the highly available, low-latency global provision of real-time and near-real-time core data within WIS2. - There will be multiple Global Caches that may attempt to download cacheable data objects from all originating centres with cacheable content.
+A Global Cache will also download data objects from other Global Caches.
+This will ensure that each Global Cache has full global coverage, even when direct download from an originating centre is not possible. - Global Caches will operate independently of one another.
+Each Global Cache will hold a full copy of the cache although there may be small differences between the various Global Caches as data availability notification messages propagate through WIS to each one.
+There is no formal synchronization between Global Caches. - A Global Cache will temporarily cache all resources published on the metadata topic.
 A Global Discovery Catalogue will subscribe to notifications about the publication of new or updated metadata, download the metadata record from the Global Cache and insert it into the catalogue.
 A Global Discovery Catalogue will also publish a metadata record archive each day containing the complete content of the catalogue and advertise its availability with a notification message.
-This resource will also be cached by a Global Cache. - A Global Cache is designed to support real-time distribution of content.
-Data consumers access data objects from a Global Cache instance by resolving the URL in a "data availability" notification message and downloading the file to which the URL points.
-Apart from the URL it is transparent to the data consumers from which Global Cache they download the data.
+This resource will also be cached by a Global Cache. - A Global Cache is designed to support real-time content distribution.
+Data consumers access data objects from a Global Cache instance by resolving the URL in a data availability notification message and downloading the file to which the URL points.
+Only by checking the URL, is it transparent to the data consumers from which Global Cache they are downloading the data.
 There is no need to download the same data object from multiple Global Caches.
-The data id contained within the notification messages is used by data consumers and Global Services to detect such duplicates. - There is no requirement for a Global Cache to provide a "browseable" interface to the files in its repository allowing data consumers to discover what content is available.
-However, a Global Cache may choose to provide such a capability (for example, implemented as a WAF) along with adequate documentation for data consumers to understand how the capability works. - The default behaviour for a Global Cache is to cache all data published under the origin/a/wis2/data/+/core topic.
-A data publisher may indicate that data should not be cached by adding the "cache": false assertion in the WIS2 Notification Message. - A Global Cache may decide not to cache data.
-For example, if the data is considered too large, or a WIS2 Node publishes an excessive number of small files.
-Where a Global Cache decides not to cache data it should behave as though the cache property is set to false and send a message on the monitor topic hierarchy to inform the originating centre and its GISC.
-The Global Cache operator should work with the originating WIS2 Node and their GISC to remedy the issue.
+The data id contained within notification messages is used by data consumers and Global Services to detect such duplicates. - There is no requirement for a Global Cache to provide a browsable interface to the files in its repository in order to allow data consumers to discover what content is available.
+However, a Global Cache may choose to provide such a capability (for example, implemented as a WAF), along with documentation to inform data consumers of how the capability works. - The default behaviour for a Global Cache is to cache all data published under the origin/a/wis2/data/+/core topic.
+A data publisher may indicate that data should not be cached by adding the "cache": false assertion in the WIS2 Notification Message. - A Global Cache may decide not to cache data, for example, if the data are considered too large, or if a WIS2 Node publishes an excessive number of small files.
+If a Global Cache decides not to cache data, it should behave as though the cache property is set to false and send a message on the monitor topic hierarchy to inform the originating centre and its GISC.
+The Global Cache operator should work with the originating WIS2 Node and its GISC to remedy this issue.